 Rear Adm.
 Stephen D. Barnett is a native of Columbia, Tennessee.
-He is an alumnus of Tennessee State University, where he received his Bachelor of Science in Mechanical Engineering, and Troy State University where he earned his Master of Business Administration.
+He is an alumnus of Tennessee State University, where he received a Bachelor of Science in Mechanical Engineering, and Troy State University where he earned a Master of Business Administration.
 He earned his commission at Aviation Officer Candidate School in 1991.

-At sea, Barnett reported to Patrol Squadron (VP) 46 stationed at Naval Air Station (NAS) Whidbey Island, Washington as a naval flight officer.
-He has also served as the operations department administration officer onboard USS John C. Stennis (CVN 74), and served as a department head for VP-5 stationed at NAS Jacksonville, Florida.
+At sea, Barnett reported to Patrol Squadron (VP) 46 stationed at Naval Air Station (NAS) Whidbey Island as a naval flight officer.
+He also served as the operations department administration officer onboard USS John C. Stennis (CVN 74), and as department head for VP-5 stationed at Naval Air Station (NAS) Jacksonville, Florida.
 As commanding officer of VP-47 stationed at Kaneohe, Hawaii, he led the squadron on a simultaneous deployment to Japan and Iraq, executing more than 250 missions in support of Operation Iraqi Freedom.
 During his tour, the squadron completed more than 950 sorties comprising 5,000 hours.

-Barnett assumed duties as Commander, Navy Region Northwest in March 2020.
+Barnett assumed command as commander, Navy Region Southwest in July 2021.